Build a high-performing organization by empowering team leaders.

 These are pretty big challenges for busy leaders to solve on their own.
 We can help you solve these issues without adding an extra burden onto your already busy schedule.

 Getting up and running on Friday Feedback takes less than five minutes.
-Simply invite your team over email, pick a few questions you’d like to ask, and choose the cadence at which you’d like to receive feedback (weekly, bi-weekly, monthly).
+Simply invite your team through email, pick a few questions you’d like to ask, and start the campaign.

 Leaders who use Friday Feedback say that the feedback they get through Friday Feedback is more honest than feedback they receive in-person.